kidonng/preview.fish/README.md

 ## Dependencies

 Only [`file(1)`](https://darwinsys.com/file/) is a mandatory dependency.
-The following programs are optional and provides previews for more file types:
+The following programs are optional and provide previews for more file types:

 - [`bat`](https://github.com/sharkdp/bat) for texts
 - [`glow`](https://github.com/charmbracelet/glow) for `*.md` (Markdown)